evmts/tevm-monorepo/.changeset/nervous-bugs-swim.md

 "@evmts/cli": patch
 ---

-Upgraded all npm packages to latest
+⬆️ Upgraded all npm packages to latest
+Every package in EVMts is consistently updated to it's latest version using `pnpm up --latest`